 All of our SDKs are open source.
 Go to our JavaScript Browser SDK GitHub repository to see the source code.

 The JavaScript Browser SDK supports all major browsers.
-While the library was built to support ES5 syntax, there are two APIs you'll need to polyfill if not available in your target browsers, Promise and Fetch.
+While the library was built to support ES5 syntax, it depends on native support for ES6 Promise and therefore, you need to polyfill it if it's not available in your target browsers.

 Initialization

-Set up Split in your code base with two simple steps.
+Set up Split in your code base with the following two steps:

 1. Import the SDK into your project